Alpes Maritimes – 4 nights

 Nice – Hotel Durante:

 Walkers transferring via Nice may need a night there if the flight or train times don’t work with the local trains.
 We can book you a night in the Hotel Durante, a simple hotel near the station for convenience.
 Feedback has been of the “fine – good value” variety

 Total 4 nights in double/twin room, all breakfasts, 1 picnic and 1 evening meal, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.

-Larger Party Saving (LTS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £15 per person
+Large Party Saving (LPS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £15 per person

 Maximum party size: 6